 And more fiber rich than say, a powdered donut.
-Or your average gluten-free bagel which is nothing but starch (not that I have anything against starch these days; I am embracing my personal Doris since the news about weight and a longer life).
+Or your average gluten-free bagel which is nothing but starch (not that I have anything against starch these days; I am rather embracing Doris of late).
 This a treat you can eat without a heavy helping of self-imposed guilt.

 Truth is I don't count calories or worry about dieting.

 At my age (or any age?)
 I think worrying can make you gain weight.

 Focusing on all the food you can't have.
 Thinking about how many bites is too much.
 Cutting back so drastically on caloric intake or carbs or fat that your blood sugar plunges faster than a carnival ride.
 You don't want to be around me if I'm on a diet- or a low-carb regimen.
 I am one wildly cranky be-atch.
 I lose brain cells.
 I see flashing lights.

 I claw through the refrigerator overwhelmed with the sensation of deprivation.

 Until I find the long lost bag of gluten-free pretzels.

 Then I'm done.

 So I don't bother with the details when I need to